Latest News from Ricardo Lagos

 Work with The Elders

-In December 2017, Ricardo Lagos spoke at the Universal Health Coverage Forum's public event in Tokyo: Health For All: Rising for our right to Universal Health Coverage.
-Ricardo Lagos addressed world leaders, youth advocates, celebrity champions and civil society to reflect on Chile's experience and called for political leaders to make Universal Health Coverage their top priority.
+Ricardo Lagos regularly voices his opinion on the need for access to quality healthcare for all.
+At the Universal Health Coverage Forum in Tokyo in 2017, he addressed world leaders, youth advocates, celebrity champions and civil society to reflect on Chile's experience, and called on political leaders to make Universal Health Coverage their top priority.

 President of Chile

-After leaving office, Ricardo Lagos established the Fundación Democracia y Desarrollo, a Santiago-based foundation, to promote democracy and development.
-He also served two years as President of the Club de Madrid, a group of global leaders working on governance and conflict issues, and remains a member of the organisation.
+Between 2006-2008, Ricardo Lagos served as President of the Club de Madrid, a group of global leaders working on governance and conflict issues, and remains a member of the organisation to this day.